-Setting out on a stagecoach through a perilous world, you encounter grim inhabitants in turn-based combat is one thing, but you also have to consider that your party members aren’t thoughtless meat shields.
-The physical and mental toil of your expeditions will inevitably take its toll on them, and this is what gives Darkest Dungeon its bite.
-The very real nightmare of contracting a foul disease or seeing a friend wounded – or worse – can cause any adventurer to spiral towards an early grave.
-It’s therefore imperative that you carefully assess your every move.
+Setting out on a stagecoach through a perilous world, you encounter grim inhabitants in turn-based combat.
+You also have to consider that your party members aren’t thoughtless meat shields.
+The physical and mental toll of your expeditions will inevitably take its toll on them, which gives Darkest Dungeon its bite.
+The very real nightmare of contracting a foul disease or seeing a friend wounded – or worse – can cause any adventurer to spiral toward an early grave.

 It’s hard to imagine anyone not being immediately hooked by Dead Cells’ bloody hack ‘n’ slash action and break-neck pace.
 As a deathless (not to mention headless) science experiment, you break free of your prison cell and set about ripping and tearing your way through an expansive castle, from the dungeons below to the towers above.

 The game allows you to carry certain upgrades across runs, making you feel a constant sense of progression.
-As a result, being sent back to square one after a particularly messy boss fight doesn’t carry the same sting as it might in other roguelike games, and makes starting a new run even more tempting.
+As a result, being sent back to square one after a particularly messy boss fight doesn’t carry the same sting as it might in other roguelike games and makes starting a new run even more tempting.
 That’s not to say that Dead Cells is a walk in the park – it will still kick your butt on the regular – but removing the pressure of losing it all makes for a less daunting experience.
 It also helps that the game’s post-launch support has been nothing short of exceptional, with Castlevania-themed Dead Cells DLC set to arrive over five years after its release.

 Into the Breach

-It’s a turn-based strategy game where you’re faced with an army of monsters known as the Vek.
+Into the Breach is a turn-based strategy game where you face an army of monsters known as the Vek.
 The only way to counter their overwhelming attack is to enlist the help of some giant mechs.
-Unfortunately for you, the Vek are more than capable of taking down your squad, so you’ll have to agonise over every decision if you’re to keep them in one piece.
+Unfortunately for you, the Vek are more than capable of taking down your squad, so you’ll have to agonize over every decision if you’re to keep them in one piece.

 Slay the Spire

 As our Slay the Spire review will attest, experimenting with the potential card combos at your disposal gives each new run a fresh spin.
 But as great as it feels to decimate a previously insurmountable boss, you can never afford to get cocky – the spire’s branching paths hide many deadly surprises.
 Aside from being an exceptional Roguelite, it’s also one of the best card games on PC.
 Once you’ve had your fill, be sure to check out Slay the Spire Downfall, a fan-made mod that received its own standalone release in 2022.

 Despite its cutesy cartoon aesthetic, Spelunky 2 possesses the ability to infuriate and delight in equal measure.
-Its predecessor is arguably among the best PC games of all-time, yet it effortlessly one-ups it in every possible way by providing an incredible number of gameplay possibilities.
-Yes, you’re still tasked with traversing a series of hazard-filled, procedurally-generated caverns in search of treasure, but its iterative nature allows developer Mossmouth to refine the Spelunky formula to near-perfection.
+Its predecessor is considered to be indie royalty, yet the sequel effortlessly one-ups it in every possible way by providing an incredible number of gameplay possibilities.
+Yes, you still need to traverse a series of hazard-filled, procedurally-generated caverns in search of treasure, but its iterative nature allows developer Mossmouth to refine the Spelunky formula to near perfection.

 You play as the daughter of the first game’s protagonist as she searches for her missing parents on the moon.
-In order to reach them, you have to make full use of your platforming and problem-solving abilities.
+To reach them, you have to make full use of your platforming and problem-solving abilities.
 The tiniest of errors can have chaotic consequences, but so much of what makes Spelunky 2 special is how flexible its systems are.
-It can at times feel like no two runs are the same, and as such, you’ll continue to make wonderful discoveries even after you’re dozens of hours deep.
+It can, at times, feel like no two runs are the same, and as such, you’ll continue to make wonderful discoveries even after you’re dozens of hours deep.
 Make sure to take a look at our Spelunky 2 review if you need any more persuasion.